 - VA Nursing Homes And Assisted Living | Veterans Affairs

 “The Long-Term Services and Supports (LTSS) Technical Assistance Center guides American Indian and Alaska Native programs in planning and implementing programs to care for their elders and people with disabilities.”

-The Eldercare Locator is a search tool one may use to determine which adult day programs are available in your area.
+The Eldercare Locator is a search tool one may use to determine which adult day programs and other older adult resources are available in your area.

-Medicaid Assistance Estate Recovery (MAER) Medicaid’s Home Care Benefits, State by State offers care for those living at home, attending adult daycare, at-home care, home and community-based waivers and services, including assisted living waivers, the geriatric care management, and other services.
+Medicaid Assistance Estate Recovery (MAER) Medicaid’s Home Care Benefits, State by State offer care for those living at home, attending adult daycare, at-home care, home and community-based waivers and services, including assisted living waivers, geriatric care management, and other services.

 Multipurpose Senior Services Program (MSSP) operates under a Medicaid (Medi-Cal in California) 1915(c) Home and Community-Based Services (HCBS) waiver that has been approved by the federal Centers for Medicare & Medicaid Services.

 Find a Medicaid Planner and Determine Medicaid Eligibility Status for U.S. seniors 65 and older who are interested in Medicaid for Long Term care services.
 MedicaidPlanningAssistance.org is a free service provided by the American Council on Aging.